 7. Embrace the new language and culture

 If you’re studying in a non-English-speaking country, it’s important to embrace the new language.
 Even if you don’t have a natural talent for languages, you’ll soon pick up the lingo when it’s all you’re hearing.
 It will allow you to make new friendships that last a lifetime, and the real-world experience will help you in your studies.

 8. Keep an open mind

 Keeping an open mind is the best way to ensure you really embrace the local culture while studying abroad.
 Embracing the situation will keep you rested, relaxed, and refreshed, and it will also help ensure you don’t miss out on any of the excitement.
 What could be better when you want to get the most out of your time abroad?

 9. Have a plan for when you head home

 You need to think about how your time abroad will impact the rest of your college career.
 Be sure to choose courses that fulfill degree requirements and take advantage of any specialties that aren’t offered back home.
 It’s a great way to get even more out of your time abroad than just new friends and cultural experiences.
 Ideally, you want to return home with a thorough grounding in your subject that you couldn’t have gotten anywhere else.

 Putting a few of these tips into practice will help you enjoy your time studying abroad even more.
 It’s perfectly natural to feel a little nervous or shy, but try not to let that stand in the way of enjoying everything your new country and campus have to offer.
 This will be one of the best experiences of your life, and you’ll look back on it with pride and fond memories for years to come.

-Relieve some of the financial strain of studying abroad using our Scholarship Search tool to find free travel money!
+Relieve some of the financial strain of studying abroad by using our Scholarship Search tool to find free travel money!